 This code here is unoptimized, it took 2 minutes for 1 minute of audio.
 There's surely a better way to work with arrays of bits in Python, comments/improvements are welcome!

 - How to test the randomness quality of this file?
 This is a complicated task, and here are some references to do that.
 This is very far from being a rigorous way to do it, but it can be a first step (quote from the linked page): I've seen winzip used as a tool to measure the randomness of a file of values before (obviously, the smaller it can compress the file the less random it is).
 If you do it on the file generated here, you get exactly the same size (or even a bit more) after zip-compressing the file!
 Idem with rar, 7z (which usually yield a far better compression ratio, especially for audio data), the compression ratio is 1:1.

-Quick tip: here is how to create symlinks in Windows without using the command line tool
+Quick tip: here is how to create symlinks in Windows without using any command line tool.

 1) If you have Python installed, create

 import win32clipboard # pip install pywin32 if you haven't installed it already import sys, os, subprocess fname = sys.argv win32clipboard.OpenClipboard() filenames = win32clipboard.GetClipboardData(win32clipboard.CF_HDROP) win32clipboard.CloseClipboard() for filename in filenames: base = os.path.basename(filename) link = os.path.join(fname, base) subprocess.Popen('mklink %s "%s" "%s"' % ('/d' if os.path.isdir(filename) else '', link, filename), shell=True)

 commandcontaining the string